Chaitalykundu/Web-Development/03-JavaScript/Questions.md

 ## Theory

 1. What is Programming
+2. What does ES stand for
-2. What is ECMAScript
+3. What is ECMAScript
+4. Why does ECMAScript Matter
+5. How is it related to JavaScript
-3. What is JavaScript
+6. What is JavaScript
-4. What are the features of JS
+7. What are the features of JS
-5. What are the Application of JavaScript
+8. What are the Application of JavaScript
-6. What can we build using JavaScript
+9. What can we build using JavaScript
+10. What is High-level language
+11. What is Interpreted language
+12. What is Dynamic Language

+- How is JavaScript different from Java?
+- What are the key features of JavaScript?
+- Why is JavaScript called a client-side scripting language?
+- What is the difference between JavaScript and ECMAScript?
+- Is JavaScript a compiled or an interpreted language?
+Explain.
+- What are the different JavaScript engines?

 &nbsp;